 The Church of San Zeno Maggiore is one of the most important examples of Romanesque architecture in Italy and the current appearance dates back to the XII century.
 In addition to guarding the body of San Zeno (bishop of Verona who lived in the 4th century AD), the Church is rich in sculptures and paintings from the XII to the XVI century, including the altarpiece “Madonna with child between angels and saints” made by the famous Andrea Mantegna between 1457 and 1459.

-It should not be forgotten that Verona is also famous for the production of wines, such as Bardolino wine or Valpolicella.
+It should not be forgotten that Verona is also famous for producing wines, such as the Bardolino wine of Valpolicella.

 Verona welcomes a large number of tourists every year.
 Hotel prices are on average high and it can be difficult to find a cheap room in spring or summer, or during the Christmas holidays and during musical events at the Arena.
 Here are some tips on the best areas to sleep.